vishalicious213/sushi-go/PLANNING.md

         - Subtract button decrements count
         - Show count overlaid in center of sushi's card
     - Have 2, 3 & 4 column grids
+- Bottom area
+    - Fixed position
+    - Buttons to go to next or previous player
+    - Button to End Round

 ## SCORE MODAL